chadtopaz/computational-linear-algebra/activities/Activity-R-Bootcamp.md

 Activity - R Bootcamp
 ================

-Remember to show your work / give your reasoning, as applicable.
+Make sure to show your work / give your reasoning.

 # Problem 1